Mariamajib/spring_2023_vail-Mariamajib/Day_01/README.md

 ## Challenging, interesting, or exciting aspects of today's assignment

-* It was interesting seeing the visualization of Decision Tree and Random Forest models, discovering the differences and similarities between Random Forest and Decision Trees.
+* It was interesting seeing the visualizations of Decision Tree and Random Forest models, discovering the differences and similarities between Random Forest and Decision Trees.

 * Learning about other math and data libraries in Python as side from Pandas, Matplotlib, and Numpy I am familar with
   * SciPy: scientific and technical computing